AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **setChatBackground**(`parameters`): `Promise`<[`ok`](../modules/index.types.default.md#ok-1)\>

-Changes the background in a specific chat.
+Sets the background in a specific chat.
 Supported only in private and secret chats with non-deleted users

 #### Parameters